flrs/visavail/README.md

     import * as visavail from "visavail";
     ```

-3. Create JSON an object in your component class that can be contain the dataset, options and chart
+3. Create a JSON object in your component class that can be contain the dataset, options and chart

 4. Add the div in your html where you want to put the graph

 5. Call visavail.generate(...) funtion to generate the graph

-An example of implementation, you can found [HERE](https://codesandbox.io/s/angular-o8gxt)
+You can find an example implementation [HERE](https://codesandbox.io/s/angular-o8gxt)

 <br>

 ### 3.3.18.
-Integrate on React.js
+Integrate into React.js

-You can use this library in your React project (not compleated tested).
-Follow this step to integrate it:
+You can use this library in your React project (not completely tested).
+Follow these steps to integrate it:

 1. Add to your `package.json` d3, moment and visavail package with npm installation